Kobe-Ng/Random-Code/README.md

 # Random-Code
 A collection of random code.
+Code made to answer random questions that I imagine.